anilkmirge/openshift-wildfly-cartridge-jdk8/README.md

 	java    127.0.0.1:9999  =>  127.13.118.129:9999

 In this example you would visit 127.0.0.1:9990 to view the wildfly admin panel from your local computer.

+Remember you'll need the WildFly user and password that can be found by looking at the env variables for OPENSHIFT_WILDFLY_PASSWORD and OPENSHIFT_WILDFLY_USERNAME